Skip to main content

 Park History

 The national park was established by presidential decree on May 21, 2001, unifying previously fragmented protections on both sides of the watershed.
-The creation responded to both ecological concerns about habitat loss from agricultural abandonment and ski development, and economic needs of depopulating mountain communities seeking sustainable development alternatives.
-UNESCO Man and Biosphere designation in 2015 recognized the park's integration of conservation with sustainable human activities.
-The park cooperates closely with adjacent regional parks on both slopes.
+[1] The creation responded to both ecological concerns about habitat loss from agricultural abandonment and ski development, and economic needs of depopulating mountain communities seeking sustainable development alternatives.
+UNESCO Man and Biosphere designation in 2015 recognized the park's integration of conservation with sustainable human activities, with the broader Biosphere Reserve covering 498,613 hectares encompassing surrounding communities.
+[2] The park cooperates closely with adjacent regional parks on both slopes.

 Major Trails And Attractions

 The GEA (Grande Escursione Appenninica) long-distance trail traverses the entire park along the watershed ridge, offering multi-day hiking with mountain hut accommodation.
 The glacial lakes of Prato, Sillara, and Padule are scenic hiking objectives.
-Monte Cusna and Monte Prado provide the highest summits with panoramic views to both coasts on clear days.
-Winter activities center on the Cerreto Laghi, Febbio, and Abetone ski areas.
+Monte Cusna (2,120 m) and Monte Prado (2,054 m) provide the highest summits with panoramic views to both coasts on clear days.
+[1] Winter activities center on the Cerreto Laghi and Febbio ski areas within the park territory.
 The park's chestnut forests are spectacular in autumn.
 Traditional villages on both slopes offer local gastronomy and cultural heritage.

 Visitor Facilities And Travel

 The park is accessible from Reggio Emilia and Parma (Emilian side, approximately 50 km) and Lucca and Massa (Tuscan side, approximately 40 km).
-The nearest airports are Pisa (100 km) and Bologna (120 km).
-Mountain passes (Cerreto, Pradarena, Abetone) provide road crossings.
+The nearest airports are Pisa (approximately 100 km) and Bologna (approximately 120 km).
+[1] Mountain passes (Cerreto, Pradarena) provide road crossings.
 Mountain huts (rifugi) serve hikers on the ridge trail.
 Visitor centers on both slopes provide information and organize activities.
-Ski facilities operate at several locations.
+Ski facilities operate at Cerreto Laghi and Febbio.
 Accommodation ranges from mountain hotels and agriturismos to rifugi.
 Public transport is limited; a car is advisable for flexibility.

 Conservation And Sustainability